 Overall, it has been weird, slightly (if briefly) painful, kind of annoying, and tentatively worth it, I really love being able to wear cheap sunglasses and see clearly at the pool.
 I expect that I will really like it when I do some overnight bike trips later this year.

 UPDATE 8/31/2017: my right eye still gets fuzzy if I’ve been awake too long, but I am using fewer drops and overall things are still quite good and slightly better than with glasses.
 I would expect to spend about $20/week on eyedrops for the first 2 months.
-Happily, I’ve discovered that the Costco near me sells Systane Ultra drops in a 3-pack for $20, which is a pretty good deal.
+Happily, I’ve discovered that the Costco near me sells Systane Ultra drops in a 3-pack for $20.
+If you don’t see them at your Costco ask at the pharmacy counter, sometimes they are stored off the floor.